Data Center and Server Farm Differences

 Edge data centers are built and located close to the customer’s site, where network speed and latency are critical.
 They are fast, responsive networks for critical uses such as online gameplay, streaming services, and the Internet of Things(IoT).

 Content is king and getting it to the consumer quickly is a must.
 Edge data centers are usually networked back to larger facilities to supply additional data.

 The whole idea of an edge data center is to reduce the distance, and thus latency, between user and data.

 What Is The Difference Between A Data Center And A Server Farm?

-A server farm is just the collection of computer servers.
+A server farm is just a collection of computer servers.
 It is the server hardware connected together for a purpose.
 You could have several server farms in the same building.

-A data center is the physical infrastructure, including the building, electricity, cooling, networking.
+A data center is physical infrastructure, including the building, electricity, cooling, and networking.